Product Family Matrix

 If your organization offers any products or services that have low volume and high variety...

-and then to manage the total demand for the entire product family.
+manage the total demand for the entire product family

 That's what your Product Family Matrix template does for you.